OfficeDev/office-js-docs-pr.pt-br/docs/develop/develop-overview.md

 ### <a name="yeoman-generator"></a>Gerador do Yeoman

-O gerador Yeoman para Suplementos do Office pode ser usado para criar um projeto de Suplemento do Office com Node.js que pode ser gerenciado com o Visual Studio Code ou qualquer outro editor.
-O gerador pode criar Suplementos do Office para qualquer um dos seguintes:
+The Yeoman generator for Office Add-ins can be used to create a Node.js Office Add-in project that can be managed with Visual Studio Code or any other editor.
+The generator can create Office Add-ins for any of the following:

 - Excel
 - OneNote